-- Contain it put spent lamps in a drum, box, or carton - Label it "Universal Waste Lamps" or "Waste Lamps" or "Used Lamps." - You can't call them tubes or bulbs, only lamps. - Date it with the accumulation start date - Close it keep it in a closed container - Dispose of it (correctly).
-You may store universal waste at your site for up to 1 year. - Arrange for appropriate disposal by a licensed contractor on a schedule - Train staff - Incandescent lamps and LED lights are not universal waste - Remember that broken or crushed lamps are never universal waste; they are usually hazardous waste.
+- Contain it: put spent lamps in a drum, box, or carton - Label it: "universal waste lamps" or "waste lamps" or "used lamps." - You can't call them tubes or bulbs, only lamps. - Date it: use the accumulation start date - Close it: keep it in a closed container - Dispose of it (correctly): You may store universal waste at your site for up to 1 year.
+Arrange for appropriate disposal by a licensed contractor on a schedule - Train staff - Incandescent lamps and led lights are not universal waste - REMEMBER that broken or crushed lamps are never universal waste; they are usually hazardous waste.